abaxoth0/SentinelRBAC/README.md

 ### Action

-Action is just a custom typed string wich represents name of this action.
+Action is just a type definition based on string.
+It represents name of this action.
 Each action is bound to specific entity.

 Action can be create via `.NewAction(<name>, <required permissions>)` method of some entity.